wolfgangunger/cfn-pipeline/README.md

 ## setup
 you need a repo with your cloudformation templates you want to deploy - see example repo above
 follow the naming conventations of folders and also for the template yaml files and parameter json files
+include the python script 'create_pipelines.py' in your cloudformation repo in a folder names 'scripts'.
+See example repo project.

-you need to setup a codestar connection to allow codepipeline to read from this repo - it can be github, bitbucket and gitlab
+You need to setup a codestar connection to allow codepipeline to read from this repo - it can be github, bitbucket and gitlab.
-deploy the template 'cfn-pipeline-generator' in the account where you want to deploy the cloudformation templates by pipeline
+Next deploy the template 'cfn-pipeline-generator' in the account and region where you want to deploy the cloudformation templates by pipeline.
 it will deploy a pipeline template first, this pipeline is not runnable, it just serves as template for creating the other pipelines for your cloudformation stacks
-this template pipeline is stetup with 'trigger on push = false' , so the cloudformatin deployment pipelines will not start automatically once you make changes in your cfn-repo. you have to trigger the dedicated pipeline for each stack if you want to deploy to dev, qa or prod. this is designed on purpose like this.
+This template pipeline is stetup with 'trigger on push = false' , so the cloudformatin deployment pipelines will not start automatically once you make changes in your cfn-repo. you have to trigger the dedicated pipeline for each stack if you want to deploy to dev, qa or prod. this is designed on purpose like this.

-next it will create a pipeline for each folder in your cfn-repo
+Next it will create a pipeline for each folder in your cfn-repo
 please see my git repo
 [Repo CFN-Example](https://github.com/wolfgangunger/cfn-for-pipeline)
  as example :